joshed-io/mongoid_alize/README.md

 > Everything *and* the kitchen sync...

-Mongoid Alizé helps you improve your Mongoid application's read performance by making it easy to store related data together.
+Mongoid Alize helps you improve your Mongoid application's read performance by making it easy to store related data together.

-Features of Mongoid Alizé
+Features of Mongoid Alize
 -------------------------
 - Extremely light DSL and easy setup
 - Works with one-to-one, one-to-many, and many-to-many relations.